hmckay/BOTL/README.md

 Other work relating to future variations of BOTL use Self-Tuning Spectral Clustering has been created based on the implementation available: https://github.com/wOOL/STSC.
 This code is used in `datasetBOTL/BiDirTransfer/Models/stsc*.py`

+# References
+<a id="1">[1]</a>
+McKay, H., Griffiths, N., Taylor, P., Damoulas, T. and Xu, Z., 2019.
+Online Transfer Learning for Concept Drifting Data Streams.
+In BigMine@ KDD.

+<a id="2">[2]</a>
+McKay, H., Griffiths, N., Taylor, P., Damoulas, T. and Xu, Z., 2020.
+Bi-directional online transfer learning: a framework.
+Annals of Telecommunications, 75(9), pp.523-547.

+<a id="3">[3]</a>
+McKay, H., Griffiths, N. and Taylor, P., 2021.
+Conceptually Diverse Base Model Selection for Meta-Learners in Concept Drifting Data Streams. arXiv preprint arXiv:2111.14520.

+<a id="4">[4]</a>
+Zelnik, M.L. and Perona, P., 2015.
+Self-tuning spectral clustering.
+Advances in Neural Information Processing Systems, pp.1601-1608.

+<a id="5">[5]</a>
+Yang, Y., Wu, X. and Zhu, X., 2005, August.
+Combining proactive and reactive predictions for data streams.
+In Proceedings of the eleventh ACM SIGKDD international conference on Knowledge discovery in data mining (pp. 710-715).

+<a id="6">[6]</a>
+Bifet, A. and Gavalda, R., 2007, April.
+Learning from time-changing data with adaptive windowing.
+In Proceedings of the 2007 SIAM international conference on data mining (pp. 443-448).
+Society for Industrial and Applied Mathematics.